 The enciphering in the KL-7 is performed by the rotors.
 These are set according to the key list.
 Each individual rotor performs a substitution cipher.
 The rotor core wiring is still classified and most surviving rotors are either stripped of their wirings or inaccessible.

 Its wiring was also changed on a regular basis, in contrast to, for instance, the German Enigma where the wiring never changed during its whole service time (the U.S. cryptologists learned the lessons).
 The KL-7 rotors were easily rewired manually by simply plugging the contacts into other positions without the need of soldering.
+These were designated Red Rotors by NSA.

 The KL-7 had a set of 12 rotors to choose from, later expanded to 13, labelled "A" through "M". (see CORE on part of the key list at the right).
 Each rotor core has 36 flat contacts on the left side (as seen in cipher unit windows) that are wired in a scrambled fashion with 36 spring-loaded contacts on the right side.
 The wiring performs a substitution encipherment.
 An adjustable black alphabet ring is attached to the rotor core.
 These letters are visible through the little windows of the cipher unit.
 The drive-pawls from the rotor stepping unit use the notches on the alphabet ring to advance the rotors.